FredHutch/sas7bdat-specification/sas7bdat.rst

 Subheaders contain meta-information regarding the SAS7BDAT dataset, including row and column counts, column names, labels, and types.
 Each subheader is associated with a four- or eight-byte 'signature' (**u64**) that identifies the subheader type, and hence, how it should be parsed.

 Some subheaders types may appear more than once.
-The `Column Format subheader` is repeated once per variable.
+For example, the `Column Format subheader` is repeated once per variable.
+When a subheader type appears more than once, all subheaders of that type are adjacent.

+The Column Text, Column Name, Column Attributes, and Column List subheader types have a variable size.

+All variable-size subheaders have a 2 byte "_`subheader payload size`" field at offset 4|8, just after the subheader signature.
+The subheader payload size is the number of bytes in the subheader without including the 4|8 byte signature or 8|12 bytes of padding at the end.
+Therefore, it is always 12|20 bytes smaller than QL, the subheader size given in the `Subheader Pointers`_ table.

+Every variable-size subheader type may appear one or more times.
-The subheaders with variable sizes may appear more than once if its content would not fit in the space remaining on the page or within the maximum subheader size of 32767 bytes.
+They appear more than once if their total content would not fit in the space remaining on the page or within the maximum subheader size of 32767 bytes.

+The variable-size subheader types provide information about specific columns.
-In all cases, when a subheader type appears more than once, all subheaders of the same type are consecutive within the SAS7BDAT file.
+When a subheader type appears more than once, each one provides information for an exclusive subset of columns.
+The order in which data is read from multiple subheaders corresponds to the reading order (left to right) of columns.

-Furthermore, the subheader types are ordered as follows within the `Subheader Pointers`_ table.
+The subheader types are ordered as follows within the `Subheader Pointers`_ table.

 1. `Row Size subheader`_
 2. `Column Size subheader`_